Romania is the only ILP location where you're not teaching English — what does volunteering here really look like?

 More About The Kids + How You're Helping

-Emma volunteered with kids who were all "physically and/or mentally disabled — there is a wide range of severity.
+Romania volunteers are all helping kids who are "physically and/or mentally disabled — there is a wide range of severity.
 For those who are bedridden or immobile, we love to sing songs to them, give them massages, hold them, etc. The kids who are mobile also love to be held and entertained in any way.
 Bubbles and balloons were a huge hit with my kids.
 They also love dance parties, coloring, playing with toy animals, building blocks, etc.

 "The best days are when we get to go outside!
 For most of the kids, the only time they go outside is when we take them out and they all love it.
 The apartments have parks nearby where they love to swing, go down the slides and run or be pushed around in the strollers."